-GUIDELINE QUESTIONS HOW HAS THE COMPANY COMPLIED?
-Guideline 4.6 Please describe the board nomination process for the Company in the last financial year for:(i) selecting and appointing new directors and (i) The NC takes the lead in identifying, evaluating and selecting suitable candidates, factoring in the ability of the prospective candidate to contribute to the Board, as well as taking into account the existing mix of expertise, skills and attributes of the Directors to identify needed and/ or desired competencies. (ii) re-electing incumbent directors. (ii) The NC will assess whether Directors are properly qualified for re- appointment by virtue of their skills, experience and contributions.
+Guideline Questions How has the company complied?
+Guideline 4.6 Please describe the board nomination process for the Company in the last financial year for: (i) selecting and appointing new directors; and (i) The NC takes the lead in identifying, evaluating and selecting suitable candidates, factoring in the ability of the prospective candidate to contribute to the Board, as well as taking into account the existing mix of expertise, skills and attributes of the Directors to identify needed and/or desired competencies. (ii) re-electing incumbent directors.
+The NC will assess whether Directors are properly qualified for re-appointment by virtue of their skills, experience and contributions.
 Guideline 1.6 (a) Are new directors given formal training?
-If not, please explain why.(b) What are the types of information and training provided to: (a) Yes. (i) new directors and (b)(i) New Directors are given a letter of appointment setting out, among other things, a Director's duties and obligations including their responsibilities as fiduciaries and, where appropriate, how to deal with conflicts of interest, is issued to all new Directors.
-A comprehensive orientation programme is also conducted to familiarise new appointees with the business activities, strategic directions, policies and corporate governance practices of the F&N Group. (ii) existing directors to keep them up-to-date? (b)(ii) Existing Directors are regularly updated on the Group's businesses and the regulatory and industry- specific environments in which the entities of the Group operate.
-Updates on relevant legal, regulatory and technical developments may be in writing or disseminated by way of briefings, presentations and/or hand outs.
-Directors are also encouraged to be members of the Singapore Institute of Directors (" SID ") and to receive journal updates and training from SID in order to stay abreast of relevant developments in financial, legal and regulatory requirements.
+If not, please explain why. (a) Yes. (b) What are the types of information and training provided to: (i) new directors; and (b)(i) New Directors are given a letter of appointment setting out, among other things, a Director's duties and obligations including their responsibilities as fiduciaries and, how to deal with conflicts of interest that may arise.
+A comprehensive orientation programme is also conducted to familiarise new appointees with the business activities, strategic directions, policies and corporate governance practices of the Group. (ii) existing directors to keep them up-to-date? (b)(ii) Directors are regularly updated on the Group's businesses and the regulatory and industry-specific environments in which the entities of the Group operate.
+Updates on good corporate governance, relevant legal, regulatory and technical developments may be in writing or disseminated by way of briefings, presentations and/or handouts.
+Directors are also encouraged to be members of the Singapore Institute of Directors ("SID") and to receive journal updates and training from SID in order to stay abreast of relevant developments in financial, legal and regulatory requirements.